Yemeni army in major ground offensive against al Qaeda

 Saudi Arabia also watches AQAP with concern, since the branch was founded by citizens of both countries and has sworn to bring down its ruling al-Saud family.

-Reporting by Mohammed Mukhashaf; Writing by Sami Aboudi and Yara Bayoumy; Editing by Angus McDowall and Alison Williams
+Reporting by Mohammed Mukhashaf, writing by Sami Aboudi; Editing by Angus McDowall and Alison Williams